Other Mission Projects

 Doorways: Local Food Pantry

-This Faith and Food Pantry open on Saturday mornings is supported by area churches and groups working together.
+Doorways Food Pantry is open on Saturday mornings is supported by area churches and groups working together.
 Members of the church serve on the Board and provide assistance in a variety of ways.

 Can and Bottle Collection